mholthaus99/InfoScreen/readme.md

 | IR Receiver Data       | D5          |
 | DHT11 Sensor Data      | D6          |

 Supported boards include NodeMCU, Wemos D1 mini, and other ESP8266 variants.

+##Enclosure
+The custom case was designed for 3D printing—STL files are available in the enclosure/ folder for download and printing.
 ![Body render](assets/body_render.jpg)]